Upgrade Your Oral Health - Transform Your Overall Health

 Role of Vitamin C in Gum Health

 Vitamin C is crucial for the health of your gums, mainly because it's a key factor in collagen production, a protein that helps maintain the strength and integrity of your gums.
 Collagen supports the soft tissues in your mouth, keeping them robust and resilient against infections.
-Adequate intake of vitamins for gum health like Vitamin C can help prevent the breakdown of gum tissues, reducing the risk of gum recession and periodontal diseases.
+Adequate intake of vitamins for gum health, like Vitamin C, can help prevent the breakdown of gum tissues, reducing the risk of gum recession and periodontal diseases.

 How Vitamin C Prevents Gum Disease